mitchdalton/mitchdalton/README.md

 My name is Mitch Dalton.
 I'm a software engineer passionate about efficient problem solving and unique coding solutions.

-I am fluent in the current technologies:
+I am currently fluent in the following technologies:
-JavaScript, Node, npm, Express, React, MongoDB, HTML5, CSS3
+JavaScript, Node, npm, Express, React, MongoDB, HTML5, CSS3, more to come!

 My current project is: